deeshanw/TwitterClone/README.md

 Edit twitter_search/main.php and replace placeholders with API keys to get started.

-You must have xampp installed.
+You must have xampp/software of your choice installed.
 Clone the repository into your htdocs directory and open localhost/twitter_search/main.php in a web browser.

 Additionally, you can set up a local mysql db and have the program query a keyword and store tweets that contain it in real time.